Neurocritical Care Fellowship (Florida)

 There is some flexibility within the two-year fellowship for electives and rotations, so the program can be tailored to your clinical and research interests, as well as your long-term career goals.

-The Neurocritical Care Fellowship at Mayo Clinic in Florida is accredited by the United Council for Neurologic Subspecialties (UCNS).
+The Neurocritical Care Fellowship is accredited by the United Council for Neurologic Subspecialties (UCNS).
 Accreditation was received in 2013.

 Fellows who successfully complete this program will be eligible for the UCNS subspecialty certification examination.

-The Neurocritical Care Fellowship at Mayo Clinic in Florida will accept its first fellow to begin the program in 2013.
+The Neurocritical Care Fellowship at Mayo Clinic's campus in Florida began in July 2013.
 It is anticipated that one fellow will complete this program annually.